lywang1016/lywang1016.github.io/content/project/excavator aes baidu/index.md

 # slides: example
 ---

 This is a big project.
 My research and works on this has three directions, excavator arm motion planning and control, crawler excavator base motion planning and control, and task-level planning involving decision-making.
+(The [slides](https://docs.google.com/presentation/d/1sdRjcvwlpH9F0doQH0oJfFCvy8IXw4h6/edit?usp=sharing&ouid=109493805994328969677&rtpof=true&sd=true) was written in Chinese.)